 - How many cards should there be in my deck?

 The game will have several formats with decks of different sizes.
 But first you will need a deck of ten cards.

 - Do I need to have multiple copies of the same card?

 No. Rogue West uses a singleton design model: it is enough to own just one copy of the card to play it as many times as you want.

 - There are so few cards in the game!
 How can you build deck with this?

 This is because the project is at an early stage of development.
 A total of 100 cards are planned for the first release.
 They will be released regularly throughout the entire development period.

 - Where can I download the game client?

-At the moment, the project does not have a client.
-To make the game available to as many people as possible, we are working on browser version.
+At the moment, the project does not have a client, only the browser version available here.

 - Each card is presented in only 13-100 copies.
 Why such a small stock?

-There are two reasons.
+There are two reasons behind this.
 First, it will encourage players to make more diverse decks based on what they have managed to acquire.
 After all, it's boring when everyone has absolutely all the cards, right?
 Second, this will have a positive impact on the investment attractiveness of the project.